mansi12bendale/Culture-AI/doc/week 3.md

 # Week 3: Dynamic Data Integration

-## 🎯 Objective
+## Objective
-Integrate dynamic data from the dataset into the app for live data rendering.
+Integrate dynamic monument data into the application for real-time content rendering.

-## 📘 Summary
+## Summary
-This week, we focused on dynamic data integration from the dataset into the app.
-The monument data was parsed to extract relevant details such as names, descriptions, and images.
-Using `RecyclerView`, we dynamically displayed the monument data on the home screen. `Glide` was integrated for efficient image loading, enhancing the app’s performance and user experience.
+In Week 3, the focus was on integrating dynamic data into the **CultureAI** application using a Web-to-Android development approach.
+Monument datasets were parsed to extract essential information such as names, descriptions, and image paths.
+This data was dynamically rendered on the home screen using web-based components.
+Efficient image loading techniques were applied to ensure smooth performance and improved user experience.

-## 📌 Key Activities
+## Key Activities
-- Parsed monument dataset to extract names, descriptions, and images.
+- Parsed monument dataset to extract names, descriptions, and image references
-- Integrated `RecyclerView` for dynamic data rendering.
+- Implemented dynamic data rendering for monument listings
-- Used `Glide` for efficient image loading from local storage.
+- Optimized image loading for better performance
-- Created a model class to hold monument details.
+- Created structured data models to manage monument information

-## ✅ Outcomes
+## Outcomes
-- Monument data is dynamically integrated into the app.
+- Monument data successfully rendered dynamically in the application
-- Image loading works seamlessly with `Glide`.
+- Images load efficiently without performance issues
+- Application now supports scalable, data-driven content